helmuthdu/automate-frontend-workflow/README.md

 - [TypeScript](https://www.typescriptlang.org/): A strongly typed programming language that builds on JavaScript.
 - [Vite](https://vitejs.dev): Fast bundler to create web projects
 - [Vitest](http://vitest.dev): A Vite-native fast unit test framework.
-- [VitePress](https://vitepress.vuejs.org) Modern SSG framework built on top of Vite.
+- [VitePress](https://vitepress.vuejs.org): Modern SSG framework built on top of Vite.
 - [Storybook](http://storybook.js.org): Storybook is a frontend workshop for building UI components and pages in isolation.
 - [Prettier](http://prettier.io): An opinionated code formatter.
 - [ESlint](http://eslint.org): Statically analyzes your code to quickly find problems.
 - [Stylelint](https://stylelint.io): A modern linter that helps you avoid errors and enforce conventions in your styles.
-- [Changesets](https://github.com/changesets/changesets): A way to manage your versioning and changelogs with a focus on mono repo
+- [Changesets](https://github.com/changesets/changesets): A way to manage your versioning and changelogs with a focus on mono repo.

 ![project_overview.png](docs/public/project_overview.png)